-Dan Siemon & Scot Loach from Preseem had the opportunity to go live on ISP radio’s latest show with hosts Steven Grabiel and Dennis Burgess on 4th April, 2018.
-The core agenda was to discuss, in-depth, the concept of packet buffering and it’s impact on subscriber’s quality of experience with an internet service provider.
+Dan Siemon and Scot Loach from Preseem appeared live on ISP Radio with hosts Steven Grabiel and Dennis Burgess on April 4th, 2018.
+The main topic was the concept of packet buffering and its impact on an internet subscriber’s quality of experience (QoE).

-The 1-hour long session was planned around following key topics of interest to all network managers and WISP operators –
+The one-hour long session also covered other topics of interest for network managers and WISP operators, such as:

 - Why do network elements have queues?

-- Better ways to manage queues – AQM & FQ-CoDel
+- Better ways to manage queues through AQM and FQ-CoDel

 - How Netflix actually behaves on a network (hint: it’s not a stream)